Vehicle Electrical System:

 The Cut-Out mechanism regulates and cuts out the current output going to the battery.
 When the engine runs at very slow speeds, the generator output is usually lower than the battery output voltage of 12 volts.
 Hence, it is insufficient to charge the battery.

-In such a scenario, the battery starts to drain out into the generator because the battery voltage is higher than the generator output.
-To prevent the battery from draining off, manufacturers employ a voltage regulator/Cut-Out.
+In such a scenario, the battery starts to drain into the generator because the battery voltage is higher than the generator output.
+Manufacturers employ a voltage regulator/ Cut-Out to prevent the battery from draining off; manufacturers use a voltage regulator/Cut-Out.
 It connects/disconnects the generator from the battery.

-When the generator output is lower than battery voltage, then it disconnects the generator from the battery.
-In contrast, when the output is higher, it connects the generator back to the battery.
+When the generator output is lower than the battery voltage, it disconnects the generator from the battery.
+In contrast, it connects the generator back to the battery when the output is higher.
 Thus, it prevents the battery from discharging at slow engine speeds.

 Vehicle Electric System: Battery

-The main purpose of a battery is to store the electrical energy in the DC form for future use.
-A car or motorcycle battery is like any other battery with two poles: positive and negative.
-Modern cars use negative earth technology.
-The positive pole represents the South Pole, while the negative pole represents the North Pole.
+The primary purpose of a battery is to store the electrical energy in the DC form for future use.
+A car or motorcycle battery is like any other battery with positive and negative poles.
+Modern vehicles use negative earth technology.
+The positive pole represents the South Pole, while the negative one represents the North.
 The positive terminal is generally bigger in diameter than the negative terminal.
-This is to prevent it from being potentially fitted in the wrong way.
+Thus, it is to prevent it from being potentially fitted in the wrong way.

-Electric Vehicles use more advanced type 'Lithium-Ion' or 'Li-Ion' batteries.
-These batteries can store more current and take less time to charge compared to conventional batteries.
-The Li-ion batteries have high energy density and low self-discharge properties.
-Hence, they offer long hours of operation before needing the re-charge.
+Electric Vehicles use more advanced type ‘Lithium-Ion’ or ‘Li-Ion’ batteries.
+These batteries can store more current and take less time to charge than conventional batteries.
+In addition, the Li-ion batteries have high energy density and low self-discharge properties.
+Hence, they offer extended hours of operation before needing the re-charge.

-Bosch, Denso, Lucas, and Motherson Sumi are some of the suppliers of vehicle electrical systems in vehicles.
+Bosch, Denso, Lucas, and Motherson Sumi are some of the vehicles suppliers of vehicle electrical systems.

 Watch vehicle electrical system in action here: